 Every good work bench should have some needle nose pliers somewhere.
 These will help with the small parts, and also help to push in things where you can’t reach.
 Get a pair that is made of quality steel.

-Many of these tools you might already have, and a set of screwdrivers is one of them.
+Many of these tools and equipment you might already have, and a set of screwdrivers is one of them.
 You may not need them as much as the other tools, but they do come in handy for installing different grips and for using small pry bars in certain situations.

 Allen Wrench Set